Loan Token

 )

 The settlement of debts decreases the amount of Loan Tokens shares in circulation.
 This can cause the amount of Loan Tokens (shares) to decrease while the assets (Morpho Shares) are unchanged.
-In order to ensure that the Loan Token to asset exchange rate does not decrease, the protocol decreases the virtualMorphoSupplyShares.
-This means that the Loan Token contract holds more actual Morpho Shares than its internal tracking.
+This means that the Loan Token contract holds more actual Morpho Shares compared to the supply * exchange rate.
 The protocol increases the sharesBackingExcess by the amount of Loan Tokens burned during the settlement process.
 If the sharesBackingExcess of the Loan Token is positive, all Loan Token holders could redeem their Shares for assets (assuming the reference Morpho market is liquid).
-In a case where the sharesBackingExcess is positive, third party accounts can't settle borrowers with matured debts, because the Loan Token is already sufficiently liquid.
+In a case where the sharesBackingExcess is positive, third party accounts can't settle borrowers with matured debts, because the Loan Token can already facilitate redemptions.

 Rewards Management